saasquatch/legacy-future-adapter/README.md

       final Future<Integer> f1 = delayedFuture(1, Duration.ofSeconds(1));
       // This "converts" the legacy Future into a CompletableFuture final CompletableFuture<Integer> cf1 = futureAdapter.toCompletableFuture(f1);
+      /*
-      // Do whatever you want with it cf1.thenAccept(System.out::println);
+       * Do whatever you want with it.
+But keep in mind that for subsequent long running tasks, you
+       * should provide your own Executor so it doesn't block the event loop thread.
+       */
+      cf1.thenAccept(System.out::println);
       // Put another fake Future in it final Future<Integer> f2 = delayedFuture(2, Duration.ofSeconds(2));